 In addition, in the event that the amount available to be drawn is less than 20% of the maximum amount of the credit facility, or if an event of default exists, we are required to satisfy a minimum fixed charge coverage ratio test of 1.10 to 1.00.
-At March 31, 2017, our fixed charge coverage ratio was 332.5 to 1.0.
+At June 30, 2017, our fixed charge coverage ratio was 55.2 to 1.0.

 The credit facility also includes customary representations and warranties, affirmative covenants, and events of default, including events of default upon a change of control and material adverse change (as defined in the credit facility).
 Following an event of default, SVB would be entitled to, among other things, accelerate payment of amounts due under the credit facility and exercise all rights of a secured creditor.
-We were in compliance with the covenants under the credit facility at March 31, 2017.
+We were in compliance with the covenants under the credit facility at June 30, 2017.

 We believe our existing cash and cash flow from operations, together with the undrawn balance under our credit facility with SVB, will be sufficient to meet our working capital requirements for at least the next 12 months.
-However, our liquidity assumptions may prove to be incorrect, and we could utilize our available financial resources sooner than we currently expect, particularly if we decide to pursue an acquisition or other strategic investment.
-Our future capital requirements and the adequacy of available funds will depend on many factors, including those set forth in Item 1A: "Risk Factors."
+However, our liquidity assumptions may prove to be incorrect, and we could utilize our available financial resources sooner than we currently expect, particularly if we decide to pursue additional acquisitions or other strategic investment and if we are unable to generate cash from operations due to our strategic fee reduction, or other reasons.
+Our future capital requirements and the adequacy of available funds will depend on many factors, including those described in Item 1A: "Risk Factors."

 In the future, we may attempt to raise additional capital through the sale of equity securities or through equity-linked or debt financing arrangements.
 If we raise additional funds by issuing equity or equity-linked securities, the ownership of our existing stockholders will be diluted.
-If we raise additional financing by incurring indebtedness, we will be subject to increased fixed payment obligations and could also be subject to restrictive covenants, such as limitations on our ability to incur additional debt, and other operating restrictions that could adversely impact our ability to conduct our business.
+If we raise additional financing by incurring indebtedness, we will be subject to increased fixed payment obligations and could also be subject to additional restrictive covenants, such as limitations on our ability to incur additional debt, and other operating restrictions that could adversely impact our ability to conduct our business.
 Any future indebtedness we incur may result in terms that could be unfavorable to equity investors.